wz-presentation/wz-presentation.github.io/presentations/2021-MSR-Challenge/presentation.md

 ![Distribution of bug fix size by authorship](churn.png)

-## Patterns of bug fixing
+## Patterns of fixing simple statement bugs

 ::: columns

 :::: column

-### Same author simple bug fix
+### Fixed by same developer:

-- Fixed quickly after introducing
+- Fixed soon after bug introduced
-- Often embedded in a larger commit
+- Fix often embedded inside larger commit that "does more"

 ::::

 :::: column

-### Difference author simple bug fix
+### Fixed by different developer:

-- Occur sometime after the bug in introduced
+- Fix often occurs after a significant delay
-- The commit often does only fixes the bug
+- Fix is short, basically just fixes the bug and nothing more

 ::::